anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

 ---
-id: stateful-set-postgresql
+id: stateful-set-postgresql-1
-title: PostgreSQL Exercise
+title: PostgreSQL Exercise - 1
 ---

+In the following set of exercises StatefulSets are presented in a practical manner.
+The PostgreSQL [11] RDBMS is used as an example as the databse is both widely known and of great utility to any developer.
+The goal of the exercises are not to build a production grade automation for PostgreSQL but to illustrate StatefulSet concepts.

+## Designing the StatefulSet

+In order to create the PostgreSQL StatefulSet we proceed with the following steps:

+* Identify or build (a) container image(s)
+* Specify a headless Service
+* Specify a StatefulSet
+* Provision the Service and StatefulSet
+* Conduct simple experiments

+Start with finding a container image.

 ## The Container Image

 An essential part of the StatefulSet for PostgreSQL is the database server itself.
-Luckily, there is not need to containerize PostgreSQL as this as already been done.
+Luckily, there is no need to containerize PostgreSQL as this as already been done.
 Hence, use the official PostgreSQL Docker Image found at DockerHub [1].
 Pause this tutorial for a second and have a quick look at the [description of the container image](https://hub.docker.com/_/postgres).
-This is where you find how the container image can be parameterized which forms the main challenge of creating the StatefulSet.
+This is where you'll find how the container image can be parameterized - a major challenge when creating the PostgreSQL StatefulSet.
 In particular, this is where you find out how to set a proper password.
 Try to find the corresponding setting yourself so that you understand the structure of the Secret described in the next section.

 ## Creating a Secret

+Starting PostgreSQL requires an administator password which will be stored as a Secret.

-Create a PostgreSQL secret containing the password for the admin user:
+Create a PostgreSQL Secret containing the password for the admin user:

     kubectl create secret generic postgresql-secrets --from-literal=POSTGRES_PASSWORD=tes6Aev8